Knguyen-dev/cs-notes/Backend-notes/auth_notes/JWT_notes.md

   In applications that are driven via APIs and microservices you could use the JWT to authenticate the client with those various microservices.

-# Access and refresh tokens:

-- Access and refresh tokens are two types of JWTs used in authentication system:

-1. Access tokens: Short lived tokens used by the client to show that they're authorized or authenticated for some rseources.
-They have a limited life span, so they're valid for a limited amount of time such as 1 minute.
-This increases security which we'll talk about later.
-2. Refresh tokens: Long lived tokens that are used to 'refresh' or obtain a new token once our current access token expires.
-Helps so that our user doesn't need to login again.
-   These are usually stored on the database and the client.

-- How it can work:

-1. Login, good now the server gives the client an access and a refresh token.
-2. Client includes access token in headers of subsequent requests.
-If valid token and not expired, the user is authenticatefd and given access to whatever resources they wanted.
-3. In the event of access token expiration, the client uses their refresh token.
-They'll send a request containing the expired jwt and refresh token to the auth api endpoint.
-   The server checks the validity of the expired token and the refresh token, and then gives the client a new access token and new refresh token.

-- Why?: Continuous login, if access token is taken, it's only valid for a very short amount of time so attackers can't do much, etc.

 # Credits:

 1. Web Dev Simplified: https://www.youtube.com/watch?v=7Q17ubqLfaM
-2. Access and Refresh tokens: https://www.youtube.com/watch?v=-Z57Ss_uiuc
-3. More on access and refresh tokens: